Transfer Supplementary Materials

 - Original compositions should be marked as such, with a score included if applicable.

 - SlideRoom only allows students to submit one portfolio to the same program.
-In most circumstances, students should submit materials for only their primate instrument or method of music-making.
+In most circumstances, students should submit materials for only their primary instrument or method of music-making.

-- In the rare circumstance where a student has equally impressive talent in more than one area, they may submit materials in a secondary area and indicate this in their SlideRoom portfolio.
-Please make sure to clearly label each material.
+- In the rare circumstance where a student has equally impressive talent in more than one area, they may submit materials in a secondary area.
+After a student has submitted their primary instrument they will be prompted to submit an additional form for their secondary instrument.

 While many Brown students are accomplished in the visual and performing arts and pursue visual arts, dance and theater in and out of the classroom, auditions and portfolios are neither required nor reviewed for transfer students interested in Visual Arts, Dance and Theatre Arts and Performance Studies.